sriyazhininandakumar/snake-and-ladder/projects/enhancements.md

 - [ ] backend of the game db design api design
 - [ ] long poll,
-- [ ] how get notification when mobile is turn off.
+- [ ] how get notification when mobile is turn off. -fcm
 - [ ] data types in detail java js and postgres

-use no sql
-key value in posgres gameid key other details in json
+- [ ] excel sheet
+- [ ] 4 hashmap and 4 array 1 stack problem and queue
+(java)

+hashmap (1:1 2:2 3:3)

+- [ ] http uses what protocol, rest uses what protocol, udp for bulk download, tcp is used everywhere,
+- [ ] very thorough with hashmap
+hashmap, array, arraylist

+- [ ] refernce, what is md5
+- [ ] head first java hashmap

+string hashmap set
+- [ ]leetcode problem related to 012 again 012